jle02/ShyftLabs-Takehome/README.md

 Used postgres db for local testing
     DB credentials in production should never be stored in code, usually it'd be retrieved by from a secret deployed in in whichever cloud provider is being used at the time

-entry point is main.go and business level handler logic is in handlers.go/courseHandler.go/studentHandler.go/resultHandler.go
+entry point is cmd/shyftlabs-io-server/main.go and business level handler logic is in handlers.go/courseHandler.go/studentHandler.go/resultHandler.go

 to run the program I used: